DBase: dBase III

 As platforms and operating systems proliferated in the early 1980s, the company found it difficult to port the assembly language-based dBase to target systems.
 This led to a rewrite of the platform in the C programming language, using automated code conversion tools.
-The resulting code worked, but was essentially undocumented and inhuman in syntax, a problem that would prove to be serious in the future.
+The resulting code worked, but was essentially undocumented and inhuman in syntax due to the automated conversion, a problem that would prove to be serious in the future.